LiftVortex/NormalSmith/README.md

    Click the **Bake Maps** button to start the baking process.
 You can monitor progress via the live preview and window title updates.

 7. **Save the Output:**
-   After the bake completes, you will be prompted to save the generated maps (either as a single image or separate bent normal and occlusion maps).
+   After the bake completes, you can now click the Save Maps button which will ask where to save them to.

 ## Configuration / Settings

 The application offers various configuration options, please read the [Wiki](https://github.com/LiftVortex/NormalSmith/wiki/Normal-Smith-Options) page for more details:

 - **Texture Dimensions:**
-  Set the width and height of the output texture.
+  Set the width and height of the output texture and super sampling factor.

 - **Sampling Options:**
   Configure ray sample count, maximum ray distance, occlusion threshold, and ray origin bias.

 - **Map Generation Options:**
-  Enable or disable tangent space transformation, cosine distribution, and enhanced tangent processing.
+  Enable or disable tangent space transformation, cosine distribution, and back-facing triangle processing.

 - **Swizzle Options:**
   Invert X, Y, or Z channels in the final colour output.